-As a diverse community comprised of students from different communities and cultures around the globe, Lausanne is committed to creating an inclusive environment for all.
-To do so requires us to be intentional and to help make connections that increase our understanding and value of one another's perspectives.
+As a diverse community comprised of students from different communities and cultures worldwide, Lausanne is committed to creating an inclusive environment for all.
+Doing so requires us to be intentional and help make connections that increase our understanding and value of one another's perspectives.

 The Task Force structure, which you can see below, is designed to provide a flow of information from all constituents to the Task Force and vice versa.

-Dr. Noma Anderson is the leader for the Lausanne Collegiate School Diversity and Inclusion Task Force, providing perspective and as a consultant for Diversity and Inclusion across all divisions.
+Dr. Noma Anderson is the Lausanne Collegiate School Diversity and Inclusion Task Force leader, providing perspective and as a consultant for Diversity and Inclusion across all divisions.

-As the past president of the Lausanne Board of Trustees along with being a current Lynx parent, Dr. Anderson is a beloved member of the Lausanne community.
+As the past president of the Lausanne Board of Trustees and a current Lynx parent, Dr. Anderson is a beloved member of the Lausanne community.

 Over the years, Dr. Anderson has served as a special advisor for diversity and inclusion at the University of Tennessee Health Science Center and as the inclusion chair of the president's Diversity Advisory Council (DAC).

-Prior to that, Dr. Anderson was a chair for 10 years and on the faculty for 16 years in the Department of Communication Sciences and Disorders at Howard University in Washington, D.C.
+Before that, Dr. Anderson was a chair for ten years and on the faculty for 16 years in the Department of Communication Sciences and Disorders at Howard University in Washington, D.C.
 She was on the board of directors for the ASHA from 1998-2000 as vice president for academic affairs, and again from 2006-2008.
 Dr. Anderson was also named a Fellow of the American Speech-Language-Hearing Association (ASHA) in 1992 and served as ASHA president in 2007.
-She received the Harvard University Foundation Medallion for Intercultural and Race Relations in 2007, Legacy Laureate from the University of Pittsburgh in 2016 (her doctoral alma mater) and the Presidential Award from Emerson College in 2020 (her masters alma mater).
+She received the Harvard University Foundation Medallion for Intercultural and Race Relations in 2007, Legacy Laureate from the University of Pittsburgh in 2016 (her doctoral alma mater) and the Presidential Award from Emerson College in 2020 (her master's alma mater).

 Send a message to Dr. Anderson and the Diversity and Inclusivity Task Force by clicking here.

 The Task Force is comprised of current students, alumni, parents and faculty and staff.
-These members will work with their constituency groups to ensure that the task force hears from all members of our community.
+These members will work with their constituency groups to ensure that the task force hears from our community members.

-Beginning this month, members of the task force will meet on a regular basis to facilitate further discussion throughout the community, make recommendations and guide change.
-As we move forward, we will begin more community listening sessions with the assistance of Dr. Noma Anderson.
+Members of the task force will meet regularly to facilitate further discussion throughout the community, make recommendations and guide change.
+This will include community listening sessions with Dr. Noma Anderson's assistance.
 Several sub-committees have also been formed to help gather information and insights from all of our constituency groups.